rraallvv/InspectorKit.framework/README.markdown

+## Info about Fork:

+This fork exists for two reasons:
+1. make this framework usable for iVocabulary (Mac) where it's included in the main window (instead of in a NSPanel)
+2. add Cocotron compatibility and a Cocotron target to compile it for Windows (and other Cocotron supported targets)

-Created by Steven Degutis - [www.degutis.org](http://www.degutis.org)
+Original created by Steven Degutis - [www.degutis.org](http://www.degutis.org)

 ## How To Use